History of Athletic Bilbao: The Ziganda era

 Ziganda's spell in charge, controlling a squad which was virtually unchanged from the previous year, began with the third qualifying round for the 2017–18 UEFA Europa League, with Athletic facing FC Dinamo București, a team they had never previously met in European competition.
 After overcoming the Romanians, Athletic defeated Greece's Panathinaikos to reach the group stage.
 On 29 November the club suffered a shock defeat to SD Formentera – a club experiencing their first-ever season in the third tier – in the opening round of the domestic cup, conceding the critical goal in stoppage time at the end of the second leg when a goalless draw would have been sufficient to progress.

+Successes, failures, and a new transition (2017-2022)

+On 29 January 2018, Manchester City deposited the €65 million required by Aymeric Laporte's release clause, allowing the French centre-back to terminate his contract with Athletic Club and join Pep Guardiola's team.
+Laporte left Athletic after nine years with the club, having made 222 appearances and scored 10 goals.
+Iñigo Martínez subsequently signed with Athletic until 2023, with a release clause of €80 million.